-APEC Member Economies are asked to make a determination as to Singapore's nomination and request for recognition of IMDA as an Accountability Agent, taking into account the JOP's recommendation.
-Any APEC Member Economy has the right to reject the request of an applicant Accountability Agent for recognition for failure to meet any of the recognition criteria required in the APEC Accountability Agent Recognition Application for the PRP System.
+APEC Member Economies are asked to make a determination as to Singapore's nomination and request for continued recognition of IMDA as an Accountability Agent, taking into account the JOP's recommendation.
+Any APEC Member Economy has the right to reject the request of an applicant Accountability Agent for recognition for failure to meet any of the recognition criteria required in the APEC Accountability Agent Recognition Application.
 When making this determination, any APEC Member Economy may request additional information or clarification from Singapore or the JOP.
-If no objection is received within the deadline for consensus determination as established by the ECSG Chair, the request will be considered to be approved by the ECSG.
-Should Member Economies determine that IMDA has met the necessary criteria, APEC recognition will be limited to one year from the date of recognition, one month prior to which, IMDA may re-apply for APEC recognition if it so wishes, following the same process described herein.
+If no objection is received within the deadline for consensus determination as established by the DESG Chair, the request will be considered to be approved by the DESG.
+Should Member Economies determine that IMDA has met the necessary criteria, APEC recognition will be limited to two years from the date of recognition, one month prior to which IMDA may re-apply for APEC recognition following the same process described herein.